martin-eden/Embedded-me_DebugPrints/Readme.md

 (2025-09)

-Prints data of commonly used types and structures.
+Prints data of commonly used types and structures with annotations.

 Used for data output in tests.

 Do not use it as base for serialization.
 Here is no solid enough
-contract: output decorations can change.
+contract: output representation can change.

 ## Code